How to Find UUID in Linux [3 Best Methods]

 command-to-find-UUID-in-Linux

-1. Use the -s option to specify the specific attribute you want to view (e.g., UUID).
+1. Use the -s option only to view UUIDs.

 displaying-UUID-strings